openstack/pbr/doc/source/index.rst

 ``autodoc_tree_excludes`` options in the ``pbr`` section will affect the output of the automatic module documentation generation.

+.. versionchanged:: 3.0

+   The ``build_sphinx`` plugin used to default to building both HTML and man page output.
+This is no longer the case, and you should explicitly set ``builders`` to ``html man`` if you wish to retain this behavior.

 __ http://www.sphinx-doc.org/en/stable/man/sphinx-apidoc.html
 __ http://www.sphinx-doc.org/en/stable/setuptools.html